An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 More influential were works not strictly speaking Utopian, but containing

 Utopian episodes, above all Fénelon's Télémaque, imitated by his disciple Ramsay (Voyages de Cyrus) and by Terrasson (Séthos).
-Montesquieu's regenerated Troglodytes, in the Lettres persanes, and perhaps even the Eldoradans of Candide, are also Fénelonian.
+Montesquieu's

-The critical potential of Utopia was also exploited: vigorously in La Hontan's idealized, anti-European Native
+potential of Utopia was also exploited: vigorously in La Hontan's idealized, anti-European Native

-American society, more mildly in Marivaux's stage Utopia L' Île des
+American society, more mildly in Marivaux's stage Utopia L' Île des esclaves, and with humour, as regards

-in Diderot's Tahiti ( Supplément
+religion and sex, in Diderot's Tahiti ( Supplément au

-au Voyage de Bougainville).
+Voyage de Bougainville).

 After 1750, as freedom of publication increased, political idealism was